Using automated rules to create recurring review cycles based on an employee's start date

 Note: When setting an automatic sequence, you will set the number of business days each phase will stay open for.
 Each preceding phase will end at the same time the next phase begins.

 Use automated rules to streamline review cycle generation

-In this instance, we created an automated rule to generate recurring review cycles starting on the 11th month and recurring every 12 months thereafter.
-If an employee starts on January 5th 2020, the draft review cycle will be created on December 6th 2020 at 12am.
+In this instance, we created an automated rule to generate recurring review cycles starting on the 11th month and recurring every 12 months after that.
+If an employee started on January 5th, 2020, the draft review cycle will be created on December 6th, 2020, at 12am.